Greg-S-12/pneumonia_cnn/README.md

 <br>• Blood cultures - These can take 24-48 hours to cultivate, so not suitable for high risk patients
 <br>• Measuring highly-sensitive C-reactive protein (hs-CRP) - not a consitently accurate predictor [3]
 <br>• Measuring Procalcitonin levels (PCT) - succssful at separating bacterial pneumonia vs differential diagnoses, but not specifically for identifying viral infections.[3]

-<br>If a high rate of succesful predictions is achieved, this can be implemented, increasing the use of radiology by signifcantly reducing the cost and time of this method and decreasing mortality rates overall.
+If a high rate of succesful predictions is achieved, this can be implemented, increasing the use of radiology by signifcantly reducing the cost and time of this method and decreasing mortality rates overall.

 ### Convolutional Neural Networks
 Convolutional Neural Networks rely on the same methodology as all neural networks - back-propagation.
 This is the process of the network calculating various 'weights' for each neuron in each layer and outputting a prediction.
 Based on whether the predictions given are correct or not, their associated errors are calculated and the model 'back-propagates' this error, adjusting the weights for each layer in order to improve the model.
 This utilises Gradient Descent to adjust the weights.